IBM/dbb-git-migration-modeler/README.md

 Recreating the Application Descriptor files requires to scan all files and might be time and resource consuming based on the size of the applications landscape.
 Consider using this process on a regular basis, like once a week.
 The recommendation would be to set up a pipeline, that checks out all Git repositories to a working sandbox, and executes the `Recreate Application Descriptor` script.
-Once the Application Descriptor files updated within the Git repositories, the pipeline can automatically commit and push the updates back to the central Git provider.
+Once the Application Descriptor files updated within the Git repositories, the pipeline can be enabled to automatically commit and push the updates back to the central Git provider.

 <details>
   <summary>Output example</summary>
 Execution of command:

-`./refreshApplicationDescriptorFiles.sh`
+`./Refresh-Application-Descriptor-Files.sh -c /u/dbehm/git/dbb-git-migration-modeler-work/DBB_GIT_MIGRATION_MODELER.config`

 Output log:
 ~~~~